Introducing Bolt 2.0 – Delivering proven accuracy with UI enhancements for MIS procedures. Product Details

 Is any special imaging or an O-arm required to use the system?

 No special imaging is required.
-Bolt leverages a true lateral X-ray acquired once the patient is positioned combined with images from their diagnostic MRI or CT.
+Bolt leverages lateral and AP X-rays acquired once the patient is positioned, combined with images from their diagnostic MRI or CT.

 How do I register the instruments with this system?